cloudian/grafana/docs/sources/tutorials/build-a-streaming-data-source-plugin/index.md

 Open example datasource query editor and make sure `With Streaming` toggle is on.
 After doing this you should see data displayed and then periodically updated by streaming frames coming periodically from `RunStream` method.

-The important thing to note is that Grafana opens a unidirectional stream only once per channel upon the first subscriber joined.
+The important thing to note is that it opens a unidirectional stream only once per channel upon the first subscriber joined.
 Every other subscription request will be still authorized by `SubscribeStream` method but the new `RunStream` won't be issued.
 I.e. you can have many active subscribers but only one running stream.
 At this moment this guarantee works for a single Grafana instance, we are planning to support this for highly-available Grafana setup (many Grafana instances behind load-balancer) in future releases.

 The stream will be automatically closed as soon as all subscriber users left.